Helen Lefkowitz Horowitz

 B.A., Wellesley College

-Helen Horowitz's research ranges over a number of areas: urban life, cultural philanthropy, women, higher education, biography, sexuality, sexual representation, censorship, intimate life, understandings of health and illness, understanding of the landscape and tourism.
+Helen Horowitz's research and writing range over a number of areas: urban life, cultural philanthropy, women, higher education, biography, sexuality, sexual representation, censorship, intimate life, understandings of health and illness, tourism, and landscape.

 Horowitz was editor of Landscape in Sight: J.B.
 Jackson’s America (1997) and co-editor of Love Across the Color Line: The Letters of Alice Hanley (1996).